Skip to main content

 3. Go to the Automatic Approvals tab.

-4. Click New and define the following fields:
+4. Click on New and define:

 approval-rule-patch1